-If you’re on the hunt for a clothing sample maker, then you’ve probably already discovered that finding a sample maker is not quite as easy as it sounds.
+If you’re on the hunt for a clothing sample maker, then you’ve probably already discovered that finding a sample maker or a pattern maker is not quite as easy as it sounds.
 Why?
 Simply because there are about a million–ok, at least 13!–different types of samples.
 For many small fashion labels and startups, that’s just way too many.
 It’s unnecessarily confusing and can lead to a lot of frustration from both the service provider and the client.

 What Does a Clothing Sample Maker Do?